gokuthug1/gplr/README.md

 ## Features

 - **Modern, Auto-Hiding UI:** Clean controls that disappear during playback for an unobstructed view.
+- **Professional Captions Menu:** Automatically detects and lists multiple language tracks (e.g., English, Spanish).
+The UI clearly separates track selection from style customization.
 - **Volume Booster:** Use the Web Audio API to boost volume up to 200%, accessible via an icon, the settings menu, or a keyboard shortcut.
 - **Advanced Settings Menu:**
     - Playback speed control (0.5x to 2x).
-    - Comprehensive caption styling: font family, size, color, background color, and background opacity.
+    - Customize caption appearance: font, size, color, background, and opacity.
     - Customize the player's primary accent color.
     - Settings are saved locally to persist across sessions.
 - **Thumbnail Previews:** See a video preview when hovering over the progress bar.